 - Your Insurance Policy Can Cover You – If you Have Appropriate Qualifications and Observe the Correct Health and Safety Precautions

-If you already hold a motor trader or MTC policy, it is strongly recommended to contact your insurance broker or your insurer to make sure that you are covered to work on PHEVs.
+If you already hold a motor trade road risk policy or motor trade combined (MTC) policy, it is strongly recommended to contact your insurance broker or your insurer to make sure that you are covered to work on PHEVs.
 You may also wish to upgrade your cover, or add a liability cover, for example.
-If you are a Plan Insurance customer or if you are looking for a motor trade or MTC insurance, ring our team at 0800 542 2742 to discuss your policy (lines are open Monday to Friday from 9am to 5.30pm).
+If you are a Plan Insurance Brokers customer or if you are looking for motor trade insurance, ring our team at 0800 542 2742 to discuss your policy (lines are open Monday to Thursday from 9am to 5.30pm and Friday 9am – 5pm).

 - Handling Autonomous Vehicles

 The days of an autonomous vehicle driving itself to your bodyshop to get its scheduled annual maintenance are not quite there yet.
 However, it is likely to become a reality in the not so distant future… The industry will see massive changes, and there will be a need to review business models to remain competitive and on top of the trends.
 But let’s face it, cars will always need to be maintained, and it is very unlikely that autonomous vehicles won’t ever get a scratch or need a tyre changed…

 Handling Electric and Hybrid vehicles requires awareness of health and safety, specialist skillset and knowledge, as well as training and regulations.
 But there is an insufficient number of mechanics and automotive workers qualified to work with PHEVs in the UK.
 The IMI estimates that currently around only 5% of UK automotive technicians are adequately trained to work on electric vehicles.
 Therefore a huge opportunity exists for those willing to start a career in the future of the automotive industry, or to re-centre their business around the electric (r)evolution…